-The confirmed and probable cases were reported from Nambwa (two confirmed and two probable) and Ngayi (one probable).
-The suspected cases are reported from four health areas (Nambwa, Muma, Ngayi and Ngabatala).
+The confirmed and probable cases were reported from Nambwa (four confirmed and two probable), Ngayi (one probable) and Mabongo (one confirmed).
 The outbreak remains confined to Likati Health Zone.
-As of 30 May, 101 contacts remain under follow up for signs and symptoms of Ebola.

-The previously undertaken modelling to determine the risk of further cases was updated with newly available onset dates for the five confirmed / probable cases.
-Results suggest the risk of further cases is currently low but not negligible, and decreases with each day without new confirmed/probable cases.
-As of the reporting date, 73% of simulated scenarios predict no further cases in the next 30 days.
+Modelling suggests the risk of further cases is currently low but not negligible, and decreases with each day without new confirmed/probable cases.
+As of the reporting date, 76% of simulated scenarios predict no further cases in the next 30 days.

-All seven response committees are functional at a national level, namely monitoring, case management, water sanitation and hygiene (WASH) and biosafety, laboratory and research, pyscho-social management, logistics, and communication.
-Additionally response teams have been established in the affected areas.
+All seven response committees are maintaining functionality at the national level, namely monitoring, case management, water sanitation and hygiene (WASH) and biosafety, laboratory and research, pyscho-social management, logistics, and communication.
+The first response teams who have been in the field since the start of the outbreak and being replaced this week.
+A response team will remain in the affected areas until the declaration of the end of the outbreak.

-This EVD outbreak in the Democratic Republic of the Congo was notified to WHO by the Ministry of Health (MoH) on 11 May 2017.
+This EVD outbreak in the Democratic Republic of the Congo was notified to WHO by the MoH on 11 May 2017.
 The cluster of cases and deaths of previously unidentified illness had been reported since late April 2017.
 Likati Health Zone shares borders with two provinces in the Democratic Republic of the Congo and with the Central African Republic (Figure 1).
 The affected area is remote and hard to reach, with limited communication and transport infrastructure.

 Figure 1.
-Geographical distribution of cases in the current EVD outbreak in the Democratic Republic of the Congo as of 30 May 2017
+Geographical distribution of cases in the current EVD outbreak in the Democratic Republic of the Congo as of 05 June 2017